-- (1) The number of taxpayers that took the credit allowed in this Article. - (2) The location of each qualified North Carolina low-income building or housing development for which a credit was taken. - (3) The total cost to the General Fund of the credits taken.
-(2002-87, s.
-1; 2005-429, s.
-2.6; 2010-166, s.
-1.6.)
+- (1) The number of taxpayers that claimed the credit allowed in this Article. - (2) The location of each qualified North Carolina low-income building or housing development for which a credit was claimed. - (3) The total cost to the General Fund of the credits claimed.

-§ 105-129.45.
+"§ 105-129.45.
 Sunset.

-This Article is repealed effective January 1, 2015.
-The repeal applies to developments to which federal credits are allocated on or after January 1, 2015.
-(2002-87, s.
-1; 2004-110, s.
-4.1; 2008-107, s.
-28.3(a).)
+This Article is repealed effective January 1, 2006.
+The repeal applies to developments to which federal credits are allocated on or after January 1, 2006."